eriksl/esp8266-universal-io-bridge/README.md

 													and resuming normal gpio state
 												<repeat> = 0 or 1, 0 means once, 1 means repeating
 													until stopped manually
-												<autotrigger> = 0 or 1, 0 means leave the gpio alone
+												<autotrigger> = 0 or 1,
-													after boot, need to trigger manually (using gpio-set), 1 means trigger automatically after boot
+													0 means leave the gpio alone after boot, need to trigger manually (using gpio-set),
+													1 means trigger automatically after boot.
+											<gpio> pwm [<startup duty cycle>]
+												<startup duty cycle> is the duty cycle after boot,
+												default 0 for off.
-		gs	gpio-set		<gpio> (value)	set the gpio if it's set as output, if set as bounce, trigger a bounce
+		gs	gpio-set		<gpio> (value)	set the gpio if it's set as output, if set as bounce, trigger a bounce, if it's set as pwm, set the duty cycle (startup value is taken if it's missing).
 		?	help			none			shows list of commands pd	print-debug		0 or 1			0 = enable, 1 = enable
 											toggle printing of debug info during